The Benefits of Blue Light Blocking Eyeglasses

 Better vision

-Some people report improved vision when wearing blue light blocking glasses, especially when working on a computer or phone for extended periods.
+Some people report improved vision when wearing blue light filter glasses, especially when working on a computer or phone for extended periods.

 Protection from long-term damage